 And so, after five years sifting through the choices of appropriate medication for me, after nothing worked all that well, my psychiatrist told me about clozapine.
 In 2006 I had spent the previous two years being punched in the brain by Satan himself repeatedly in the form of panic attacks, six hours a day, seven days a week.
 You can imagine my joy when a week after being put on clozapine my panic attacks had nearly disappeared.
 It may have been a Placebo thing, in talks clozapine was described to me as a new drug, a last resort, and the phrase “miracle cure” even got passed around.

 Clozapine worked so well for me, it enabled me to begin my recovery journey and since 2006 I have been recovering steadily and surely.
-It had no side effects either, though a possible side effect is tachycardia, or fast heartbeat.
+It had no side effects on me either, though a possible side effect is tachycardia, or very fast heartbeat.

 In August 2018 though, my pulse rate increased a bit.
 At rest it was usually about 90, which is not a worry in the medical world, but the average is between 60 and 80.
 It began to stress me out and I wondered if being on four pills a day was doing more harm than good.
 I wondered, it played on my mind for a few months.
 I spoke to a few medical and mental health professionals, who all said don’t worry.
 But I want a pulse rate of 70, not 90.
 I knew it was likely the clozapine, and so I had a bit of a think.